IgniteUI/igniteui-docfx/en/components/treegrid/groupby.md

     <igx-column [field]="groupColumnKey" [width]="'180px'" [resizable]='true' [disableHiding]="true"></igx-column>
 ```

-In order to load the child rows when the user expands a row, the Tree Grid provides the callback input property [`loadChildrenOnDemand`]({environment:angularApiUrl}/classes/igxtreegridcomponent.html#loadchildrenondemand).
+In order to load the child rows when the user expands a row, the Tree Grid provides the callback input property [`loadChildrenOnDemand`]({environment:angularApiUrl}/classes/igxtreegridcomponent.html#loadchildrenondemand) - the children data is retrieved from the server and it is assigned to the requested parent row based on the grouping parameters.

 ```typescript
 public groupColumns = ['ShipCountry', 'ShipCity', 'Discontinued'];